pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 It achieves this by packaging the variables in the context that the closure depends on into a large tuple and passing them as input into the global function to maintain the dependency.

 Central to the proof of this phase is a parametricity relation between the original closure function and the resulting global function.
-Parametricity allows us to show that two programs are contextually-equivalent even if they are of different types, as long as we can state an interface where the types are related.
+Parametricity allows us to show that two programs are contextually equivalent even if they are of different types, as long as we can state an interface where the types are related.
 Function application through compilation becomes a parametric packing operation into an existential type before calling the function, granting us the interface we need in the proof of full abstraction correctness.

 ## Joining it All Together